A Diary of a Teacher During COVID-19 Home Schooling

 After the seeming success of week 1, I felt the pressure again on Sunday night (especially being a teacher myself) as I realised the children were tiring of the learning ideas I had used up in week 1.
 Luckily Kapow Primary came to the rescue again, and I got some inspiration and ideas from their home learning pack.
 The timetable went out of the window but I had three non negotiables:

-- each child had to read for at least half an hour a day – the 4 year old reading with her older brothers as well as with us.
+- each The term used to describe a young person before they reach puberty… had to read for at least half an hour a day – the 4 year old reading with her older brothers as well as with us.

 - each child had to do SOME maths each day.

 - each child had to write something each day

 Aside from that, I was prepared to be flexible and focus more on creative learning as it was more engaging, and they were less likely to interrupt us during work calls.

 Some of the learning ideas that I thought worked best were: